azhang777/HomeworkSeven/README.md

   - **The collector:**: The collector is a special terminal operation that allows us to build more complicated and interesting values that result from streams.
 It tells the stream how to build a particular type of value.

   - **Streams are not always better than loops!**: It's important to note that streams are not always superior to loops.
 For example, loops work better with checked exceptions.

+# Collection Operations and Factories

+In the JDK (Java Development Kit), there are various useful utilities and methods for creating different collections without the need for specific interfaces and implementations.

+## Factories

+Factories are methods that generate new instances of collections, including unmodifiable, immutable, empty, or wrapping collections.

+- `Collections.unmodifiableList`: This method creates an unmodifiable list, preventing any modifications.
+Attempting to remove an object will result in an error.

+- `Collections.unmodifiableMap` vs. `Map.copyOf`: Both methods create unmodifiable maps, preventing direct changes.
+However, `unmodifiableMap` reflects changes within the original map, while `copyOf` does not.
+It's important to note that `copyOf` does not allow null values.

+- `List.of`, `Map.of`, etc.: These methods create immutable collections without the need for explicit instantiation.
+They provide a convenient way to create read-only collections.

+## Operations

+Operations in the JDK refer to useful algorithms and actions that can be performed on collections.

+- `Collections.rotate` and `Collections.shuffle`: These methods work as their names suggest. `rotate` performs a rotation operation on a list, while `shuffle` shuffles the elements randomly.

+## Immutable vs. Unmodifiable

+Understanding the difference between immutable and unmodifiable collections is crucial:

+- Immutable collections cannot be changed once they are created.
+They are like locked objects.

+- Unmodifiable collections provide a protected view of the original collection and cannot be changed directly.
+They reflect changes in the original collection.

+In summary, the JDK provides a variety of tools and methods for working with collections, allowing you to create and manipulate them effectively.